l15k4/reactive-websocket/readme.md

 NOTE:
 * This project is still waiting on accepting a pull request in [java-websocket][2], it'll work with my fork of it only
-* It also depends on my async test related PR to [utest](https://github.com/lihaoyi/utest/pull/40)
+* It hasn't been released yet until scala.js 0.6.0 is out

 **Super light websocket server and browser client based on Rx**